Athma-Vasi/Byblos/README.md

 # Byblos

+ヾ(＾ ◡ ＾)ノ Hi there!
+Welcome to Byblos!

 Byblos is a free web app that allows you to explore an endless world of literature, all stored in one convenient location.
 Dive into a treasure trove of millions of books from all corners of the globe, at your fingertips and ready to be discovered.

 With Byblos, you can search and preview any book before making a commitment.
 Once finished, rate and favorite your most beloved reads and organize them in your personal bookshelf.
 Never lose track of your favorites again and easily access them whenever you need them.